wpmetabox/docsv2/docs/extensions/meta-box-group.md

 ### Nested groups

-To add nested groups to a group, simply register a new field with type `group` and add subfields to it.
+To add nested groups to a group, register a new field with type `group` and add subfields to it.
 Here is an example:

 ```php
 add_filter( 'rwmb_meta_boxes', 'demo_nested_groups' );